Chapter 3:

 “You’re here to help people who have things to lose!”

-“So what, you’re going to exile me, the invisible phenomenon who saves your asses all the time?
+“So what, you’re going to exile me?
+You want to exile the invisible phenomenon that saves your asses all the time?
 What’s your point?”

 “We’ll take heavier measures if we need to.
-I’ll admit, your unique abilities are unlike anything we have ever seem, but if we find it counter-productive, I can choose to have you executed.”
+I’ll admit, your unique abilities are unlike anything we have ever seen.
+However, if we find it counter-productive, I can choose to have you executed.”

 “Jeez, that’s extreme.
-You know, if you even catch me.
+I would be scared if you could even catch me.
 I can turn invisible, by the way.”

 Grigori stomped away on the stone ground of the guild hall.
-He was incredibly flustered, until he shook up back into his professional marching form.
+He was incredibly flustered until he shook himself back up into his professional marching form.

 Kitezh had a good look at everyone standing in the guild hall.
 She looked at the tables with people full of bright discussions.
-A young woman in a bright robe comes in as a healer.
-Some funny looking man with pointed horns carrying an axe paces around desperately for a new group.
+A young woman in a bright robe came in as a healer.
+Some funny looking man with pointed horns carrying an axe paced around desperately for a new group.

 “They all have their untold stories, but some must harbor some bad pages as well”.
 Kitezh thought to herself.